-Both the title and the meta description should contain the the keyword as well.
+Both the title and the meta description should contain the keyword as well.
 It is optimum for it to be at the beginning of the title, but not necessary.
 In addition to the keyword, the meta description should also contain a call to action.

 Integrating visual content into your copy is equally important for SEO.
 Viewed as an indicator of high quality by Google, it entices visitors to remain on your site longer and decreases bounce rates.
 It is vital that all images have the keyword in their file name as well as the ALT tag.

 Include both internal and external links in your copy.
 This will provide readers with additional information and can keep them on your site even longer.
 Google views these links as indicators of authority.

-Making sure that you’ve checked off all factors that should be included in your copy for SEO is part of the of the editing process.
+Making sure that you’ve checked off all factors that should be included in your copy for SEO is part of the editing process.
 With experience, many of these factors will be included organically during the writing process.

 The Creative Process

 All writing is creative, even SEO copywriting, and every writer has their own process.
 There are numerous blogs and articles claiming theirs is the best system for copywriting.
 It is best to experiment and find out what works best for you.
 Don’t be discouraged or disappointed if you don’t stick to that process every time.
 Inspiration often takes its own path.

 My own process for content marketing online follows a loose formula.
 As I am typically writing for clients, I begin with research on my chosen topic.
 It is important that I have a good understanding of the topic and that my copy will answer questions or help solve problems the targeted audience may have.